-A study of the physiology and anatomical aspects of speech directed toward speech improvement in projection, phonation, voice production, resonation, articulation and related oral skills.
-Class activities include work in The International Phonetic Alphabet, voice and diction exercises and oral performance.
-The course is recommended for acting majors, speech students and others interested in speaking effectively.
+This course is directed toward speech improvement in projection, phonation, voice production, resonation, articulation and related oral skills through the study of the physiology and anatomical aspects of speech.
+Class activities include working with The International Phoenetic Alphabet, voice and diction exercises and oral performance.
+The course is recommended for acting and speech majors, and other students interested in speaking effectively.
 Three hours lecture, one hour non-lecture a week.
 Letter grade only.
 Transfer Credit: CSU; UC.

-SPEECH COMMUNICATION 108- 3 Units Introduction to Communication
+SPEECH COMMUNICATION 108 - 3 Units Introduction to Communication